Skip to main content

 1. Add directives to environment-specific files - Be explicit

-2. Never add directives to shared files - Use __RUNTIME__ instead
+2. Never add directives to shared files - Use runtime constants instead

 3. Keep module.ts directive-free - Required for feature discovery